 Some people like to have cash, while others like to pay for everything with their phones or credit cards.
 That’s why the best wallets for men extend beyond the basic bifold.
 Of course, a leather bifold is a classic for a reason, and we think the Bellroy Hide and Seek is a great option for most men.
 However, some guys need more storage, while others can make do with a cardholder for two or three cards and a couple of bills.

 There are also other, newer categories like phone wallets, minimalist wallets and money clips that are well worth considering.
-To make it easier to shop for the best men’s wallets, we’ve listed our top picks for each major category.
-Below, you’ll find additional picks to suit every style and budget.
+Below, you’ll find all of our picks to suit every style and budget.

 Best Bifold Wallets